Candide Chapter 28 Summary

-- Candide learns that after recovering from the stab wound he himself inflicted, and a series of other dramatic events, a judge ordered the Baron to the galleys for bathing with a Muslim man.
+- Candide learns that after recovering from the stab wound and a series of other dramatic events, the Baron was ordered to the galleys by a judge for bathing with a Muslim man.

 - Pangloss was incompetently hanged, so it didn’t so much kill him as give him a brutal crick in the neck.